Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 ---

-Today we take a 1-day Nile Cruise!
-We sail DOWN the Nile (which is north, so looks like UP on the map) to see the Temple for the Goddess Hathor at Dendera.
+Nubian boatman, felucca sailboatThis morning we take a 1-hour drive north of Luxor to the see the Temple for the Goddess Hathor at Dendera.
 The Goddess Hathor was worshipped throughout all of Ancient Egypt.
 Her temple at Dendera has lots of astronomical imagery.
 There are the signs of the Zodiac on the ceiling, and representations of constellations and stars.
+The drive to Dendera takes us through the Egyptian countryside where we will see the farmers in the fields with their kids helping them, and their animals, too.

-Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort , Sonesta St George or similar.
+Overnight: Luxor 5- star Hotel - Sofitel Karnak Resort

 Luxor balloon ride